rajatsuner/big_eat_small/README.md

+#Big Eat Small

-ig Eat Small is an another version of the famous Tic Tac Toe game.
+Big Eat Small is an another version of the famous Tic Tac Toe game.
 Instead of "X", "O", here we use 6 Cups of 3 different sizes.
 Any cup with greater size can replace the smaller one.

 Features :-
 👍 2 player single device Offline mode